-An MRI provides images of soft tissue of the body such as the heart, lungs, liver and other organs that don’t show up clearly using X-ray examinations.
-An MRI can help your doctor evaluate the structure and the function of many of your organs.
+An MRI provides images of the soft tissues of the body like your heart, lungs, liver and other organs that don’t show up clearly in x-ray scans.
+It can help your doctor evaluate the structure and the function of many of your organs.
 Your doctor might recommend an MRI scan to diagnose and evaluate brain aneurysms or brain tumours.
 It provides a provisional diagnosis as to what the brain lesion may be.
-Also if you suffered a stroke, an MRI scan can determine the location of the blockage or bleeding in the brain that has caused the stroke.
+Also if you have suffered a stroke, an MRI scan can find the location of the blockage or bleeding in the brain.
 It also provides a diagnostic test to review the structural causes of epilepsy.

-An MRI scan provides a safer and non-invasive alternative to X-ray angiography for the diagnosis of diseases of the heart and the brain.
-Injuries to soft tissues, joints and to the spine can be detected and evaluated using MRI.
-This scan also aids in planning and preparing particular surgeries including awake craniotomy (brain surgery to remove brain lesions) and deep brain stimulation surgery.
+An MRI scan provides a safer and non-invasive alternative to an x-ray angiography for the diagnosis of diseases of the heart and the brain.
+Injuries to soft tissues, joints and to the spine can be found and evaluated using MRI.
+This scan also helps in the planning and preparation of certain surgeries including awake craniotomy (brain surgery to remove brain lesions) and deep brain stimulation surgery.